esdc-devcop/esdc-devcop.github.io/docs/_guides/TLS_Certificate_Expiry.md

 * Enter 'Windows Server" on the first textbox and select "I have a windows server issue for Shared Services" from the drop down list.
 ![NSD](../assets/TLSExpiration/NSD.PNG)

+* Is your production Url hosted on the _intranet_?
+If so, you will need to assign your ticket to the SSC Resolver group: **DC000152**.
+* Is your production Url hosted on the _internet/WPAZ_?
+If so, you will need to assign your ticket to the F5 Resolver group: **NW000430**

 * In the "Service Request Details" field specify:
-  * Please assign to SSC Resolver group name DC000152
+  * Please assign to the appropriate SSC Resolver group name: (choose either _intranet_ or _internet/WPAZ_).
   * Your TLS certificate expirations date.
-  * Your production URL
+  * Your production URL.
-  * List of Producton web server names
+  * List of Producton web server names.

 Here is a template you can use to submit your NSD ticket.
 Simply replace the %variables% with your own values.

 Hello,

-Please assign to SSC Resolver group name DC000152
+Please assign to the following Resolver group: %intranet_or_internet/WPAZ%.

 Our TLS Certificates for the %production_url% will expire on %expiration_date%.